GabrielaMed/movieApp/README.md

 ## Installation

-Download the .Zip here and extract the file.
+Download the .Zip here and extract the file.<br/>
+To add all the extensions (if you don't have expo installed It might ask you to install, then just type y).
 Inside the project run:

 ```bash